 Drive to Olympia and visit the Archaeological site before returning to Athens

 The road to Ancient Olympia cuts through some of the most beautiful mountain scenery in Arcadia, passing traditional villages that are among the region's loveliest.
 The Olympic Games were held here every four years beginning in 776BC.
 Alongside your guide, you will walk through the impressive ruins of the area where athletes trained and ran in the ancient stadium.
 The Olympia museum is a must visit, including some of the most important works of Classical art such as the sculpted decoration of the temple of Zeus, one of the Seven Wonders of the Ancient World, and the famous Hermes of Praxiteles.

-After lunch in a nearby village it’s time to return to Athens.
-In case you wish further exploration, you can use the option of extending your trip by one more day, and visit the archeological site of Delphi, nestled in a broad cleft on the southern slopes of Mount Parnassos.
+After lunch in a nearby village it's time to return to Athens.
+In case you wish further exploration, you can use the option of extending your trip by one more day, and visit the archaeological site of Delphi, nestled in a broad cleft on the southern slopes of Mount Parnassos.

 Dimitsana to Olympia 77km / 1h 30min

 Price includes: All accommodation as listed (or similar) based on double occupancy